Updated November 2022

-Travel safety in Vietnam is something to be aware of, even if you’re an experienced traveller.
+Travel safety in Vietnam is something to be aware of, even if you’re an experienced traveler.
 Vietnam is a safe and welcoming country and tourist scams are at a minimum but like every country on Earth, that doesn’t mean they don’t happen.
 Brushing up on cultural preferences and being aware of potential scams are a must so read our top 10 Vietnam travel safety tips and ensure your holiday is free from unpleasant surprises.

 Vietnam Travel Safety Tips

 There are no strict rules on dress in Vietnam but use local people as your guide.
 T-shirts and shorts are okay almost anywhere, but it’s preferable to wear longer trousers and cover your shoulders if you’re visiting temples and other holy places.
 Likewise, bikinis and swim-shorts are fine on the beach, but refrain from dressing scantily in towns or on the street.
-Always have respect for local cultures – why attract unnecessary attention to yourself?
+Always have respect for local culture – why attract unnecessary attention to yourself?
 And no one really wants to see your horrendous backpacking tattoo anyway.

-An obvious but essential Vietnam travel safety tip – given the heat can push 40 degrees for long periods of the year, it’s incredibly easy to become hydrated, even if you’re a renowned water-guzzler in your home country.
+An obvious but essential Vietnam travel safety tip – given the heat can push 40 degrees for long periods of the year, it’s incredibly easy to become dehydrated, even if you’re a renowned water-guzzler in your home country.
 Don’t leave home without a big bottle of water – sunstroke can happen really quickly and wipe a few days of your holiday off.
 Doubly important if you’ve been hitting the rice wine with gay abandon.

 Saving face is a big part of Vietnamese culture, and losing one’s temper is frowned upon.
 It will look especially bad coming from a foreigner, and won’t win you any friends.
 As a result, Western concepts such as road-rage are virtually non-existent in Vietnam, even though the roads may appear chaotic.
 If you find yourself in disagreement with anyone, leave your own culture at home – stay calm, smile, apologise and walk away.